christian-schlichtherle/vagrant-docker-swarm/README.md

 ## Starting A Docker Swarm

-To set-up and start a swarm with one master and two worker nodes:
+To set-up and start a swarm with one manager and two worker nodes:

     $ vagrant up